Skip to main content

 Publish!
 Publish!
 Publish!

-Students won't be able to access files, assignments, pages, modules, etc., unless you publish those items.
-So don't forget to publish all your content items (eg, files and assignments).
+Students will not be able to access files, assignments, pages, modules, etc., unless you publish those items.
+Do not forget to publish all your content items (eg, files and assignments).
 Publish your modules.
 And, last but not least, publish your course.

 Step-by-step instructions with visuals